Master of Agricultural and Environmental Education

 Doctor of Philosophy in Agricultural Leadership, Education and Communication

-The PhD in agricultural leadership, agricultural and Extension education, and science communication prepares graduates to address the human dimensions associated with educating and communicating about agricultural and environmental sciences.
+The PhD in agricultural and environmental leadership, agricultural and extension education, and science communication prepares graduates to address the human dimensions associated with educating and communicating about agricultural and environmental sciences.

 Graduate research and teaching assistantships are paid positions within ALEC.
 A graduate assistant also receives a full tuition waiver for both in-state and out-of-state tuition.